 As you read about Phoenix Rising Yoga, I encourage you to apply your analogic thinking skills and consider how this applies to your fundraising practices.

 Phoenix Rising Yoga

-When I first entered PRY it was not hard to tell the advanced from the beginners in their asanas, the first cleanly, elegantly, holding positions, and the second not all, with physically-stuttering legs that struggled to hold in place.
+When I first entered PRY it was not hard to tell the advanced from the neophytes in their asanas, the first cleanly, elegantly, holding positions, and the second not all, with physically-stuttering legs that struggled to stay stationary.

-My limited experience has involved occasional attempts over the years: from a weekend class at the Kriplau Center in the Berkshires when I was a flexible 28 year old man (two decades ago) to an occasional get-together through my 30s.
+My limited experience has involved occasional attempts over the years: from a weekend class at the Kriplau Center in the Berkshires when I was a flexible 28 year-old man to an occasional get-together through my 30s.
 I was a well-meaning and optimistic dilettante.

 Another instructor behind me used her left hand to stretch my foreleg towards her and her right hand to stabilize my ankle.
 I wobbled, but followed through.

-With a scaffolding that was literally human, I was grateful, somewhat stable, personally connected to my hands-on instructor, content to see fellow novices being supported the same way by their own yoga-angel, by more guiding hands.
+With a scaffolding that was literally rendered by human hands, I was grateful, stable to the point of holding the position and feeling it as an accomplishment, personally connected to my hands-on instructor, content to see fellow novices being supported the same way by their own yoga-angel, by more guiding hands.

 Modestly, PRY’s website claims that this physical contact between instructor and student can precipitate a therapeutic response and they’re right.
-As novices’ bodies open to new ways of moving, the mind relaxes and clears, the heart miraculously opens and then healthy emotional release can burst forth.
+As novices’ bodies open to new ways of moving, the mind relaxes and clears, the heart miraculously opens and then healthy emotional release can open like a little geyser.

 Why this hands-on approach?
 PRY fosters more than skills.
 It creates an intimate and powerful process to nurture a heart-felt community of aspiring yogis in learning relationships that resonate all around.